Cause area: Creating a better future

-The ALLFED mission is to help make the world’s food supplies resilient to global catastrophes.
-Its work involves research and alliance building.
+ALLFED works to make the world’s food supplies resilient to global catastrophes through research and alliance building.

 What will happen if, as experts predict, an even more devastating catastrophe occurs that actually does damage global food supplies?

-ALLFED is researching alternative foods that can be scaled up quickly in a catastrophe.
-Because this work is so neglected and there is significant risk, it’s likely that this will cost effectively save lives and improve the long-term future.
+ALLFED researches resilient foods that can be scaled up quickly in a catastrophe.
+Because this work is so neglected and there is significant risk, ALLFED believes it is likely that this will cost-effectively save lives and improve the long-term future.
 ALLFED is also studying the best ways to communicate with governments and the public during a catastrophe.
-ALLFED’s solutions will involve global alliance building and preparedness planning for resilient food systems.
+ALLFED’s solutions involve global alliance building and preparedness planning for resilient food systems.

 This charity meets the requirements to be supported by Giving What We Can as an unlisted charity — read more about our inclusion criteria.

 Your donations through our portal are tax deductible in the UK, US, and the Netherlands.
 Giving What We Can does not take any fees from donors using our platform or from charities listed on our platform.
 We are independently funded to promote our mission of making giving effectively and significantly a cultural norm.
 Read more on our transparency page.